kids-first/riff/README.md

 A running instance of [Keycloak](https://www.keycloak.org/) is required to generate the Authorization tokens and to verify the tokens.

-[Keycloak](https://www.keycloak.org/) can be run locally in a docker container see [here](https://www.keycloak.org/getting-started/getting-started-docker).
+[Keycloak](https://www.keycloak.org/) can be run locally in a docker container see [here](https://www.keycloak.org/getting-started/getting-started-docker) or you can use the QA instance.

 ### Local